Kids Bikes

 For age-specific safety guidance, Raising Children Network provides current, evidence-based advice for Australian families.

-Complete the setup with kids bike accessories, helmets, protective pads, gloves, pumps, and locks.
+Complete the setup with bike accessories — helmets, protective pads, gloves, pumps and locks.
+Or browse our kids scooters range at Xchange Sports Australia.

 Frequently Asked Questions of Kids Bikes